 All children develop at different rates and go through stages of how they are holding their pencil.

-We have also put on Tapestry their name cards so they can practice writing letters from their name.
 Fine motor or 'funky finger' activities help children to practice and strengthen the muscles in the hands and fingers necessary to being able to hold a pencil and use it effectively.

 Children's mark-making and writing skills all develop at their own individual rate.
 Below are some gross motor activities to enable children to build up their muscles which will help them in the future with their writing.